gsheyn05/VectorBasedDatabaseWeaviate/README.md

 I did add user input for searching the vector database for Word Similarity instead of just searching for biology

+# Code Description (just a first exploration so I didnt functionalize too much)

+## Heavy Lifter

 go.js=> Takes the input for Similar concepts and then parses the Vector Database to return most similar items in that specific Vector class.

-Stuff similar to the Tutorial:
+## Stuff similar to the Tutorial:

 index.js=> instantiates the client and creates a First Vector DataBase with className Biology